Network complexity plays a very important role in network design. Every network designer tries to find the simplest design.

-There is an unnecessary complexity which we need to separate from the necessary one as I depicted above.
-Simple example for the unnecessary complexity is adding a 3rd OSPF ABR in the picture-1.
+There is an unnecessary complexity that we need to separate from the necessary one as I depicted above.
+A simple example of unnecessary complexity is adding a 3rd OSPF ABR in picture-1.

-In the figure-c, there is an area routing, so multiple area is created to allow summarization of reachability information.
+In the figure-c, there is an area routing, so multiple areas is created to allow summarization of reachability information.
 Thus state in the devices can be kept smaller so complexity might be reduced by limiting the control plane state.